 Urban density is a measure of how many people live in an area such as population per square kilometer.
-It is often used as a sustainable urban design technique as dense cities tend to use less resources per person such as land and energy.
-Properly designed they are also walkable with access to public space, green spaces, employment, shopping, entertainment, cultural activities and schooling.
-As such, urban density is a way to accomplish both a high quality of life and a low environmental impact.
+This is used as an urban design metric as dense cities tend to use less resources per person such as land and energy.
+Properly designed, dense cities are walkable with access to public space, green spaces, employment, shopping, entertainment, cultural activities and schooling.
+In theory, urban density is a way to accomplish both a high quality of life and a low environmental impact.

 Urban Density vs Vertical CitiesVertical cities, or the construction of high-rise buildings, is one tool for achieving urban density.
 It is also possible to achieve satisfactory levels of urban density in an area of buildings no higher than 4 or 5 storeys.
 Many urban designers and architects prefer this approach as being more conductive to a beautify city with a high quality of life.

 BrusselizationBrusselization is a term for the careless introduction of high-rise buildings into an area of smaller buildings where they stick out as an eyesore.
 This particularly applies to an area of historic buildings that is likely to remain predominantly low-rise for the indefinite future.The term extends from the uncontroled development of Brussels in the 1960s and 1970s that lead to random looking skyscrapers in otherwise attractive areas.